Two tractors are harvesting wheat in a field.

 All investing is subject to risk, including the possible loss of the money you invest.

 Neither Vanguard nor its financial advisors provide tax and/or legal advice.
 This information is general and educational in nature and should not be considered tax and/or legal advice.
-Any tax-related information discussed herein is based on tax laws, regulations, judicial opinions, and other guidance that are complex and subject to change.
-Additional tax rules not discussed herein may also be applicable to your situation.
-Vanguard makes no warranties with regard to such information or the results obtained by its use, and disclaims any liability arising out of your use of, or any tax positions taken in reliance on, such information.
+Any tax-related information discussed herein is based on tax laws, regulations, judicial opinions, and other guidance that is complex and subject to change.
+Additional tax rules, including state and local tax rules, not discussed herein, may also be applicable to your situation.
+Vanguard makes no warranties with regard to this information or the results obtained by its use and disclaims any liability for positions taken in reliance on such information.

 Vanguard's advice services are provided by Vanguard Advisers, Inc. ("VAI"), a registered investment advisor, or by Vanguard National Trust Company ("VNTC"), a federally chartered, limited-purpose trust company.